 - Feelings of inadequacy or neglect

 Some people may find that, despite their interest, a polyamorous lifestyle is not for them.
-Therapy can help one arrive at and clarify this realization and may also provide a supportive place for an individual to discuss this with a partner.
+Therapy can help one arrive at and clarify this realization and may also provide a safe environment to discuss this with a partner.

-- Addressing the challenges of parenting while in a polyamorous relationship: Joni, 32, and Hallie, 38, enter family therapy with their mutual partner, Oscar, 35, and their son, Marcus, 9.
+- Addressing the challenges of parenting while in a polyamorous relationship: Joni, 32, and Hallie, 38, enter family therapy with their mutual partner, Oscar, 35, and their son Marcus, 9.
 They report no issues affecting the family dynamic but express the desire to talk through issues that may arise as they continue to raise a child as a polyamorous triad.
 Joni is Marcus' biological mother, and Oscar is his father.
 Joni and Hallie are legally married, and the three consider Marcus to be equally parented by all three adults.
 One issue they bring to therapy is how Marcus will explain the relationship in school and to his friends, if doing so becomes necessary.
-Marcus tells the therapist that he thinks his parents' relationship is "fine" because "they all love each other, and they love me," but the adults worry that in a few years, his views will change, and they want him to grow up accepting and tolerant of relationships that exist outside social norms.
+Marcus tells the therapist that he thinks his parents' relationship is "fine" because "they all love each other, and they love me," but the adults worry that in a few years his views will change, and they want him to grow up accepting of relationships that exist outside social norms.
 Although Joni, Hallie, and Oscar express mutual happiness and satisfaction with the relationship, they also discuss what might happen if one or more of them wishes to leave the partnership, exploring ways to prevent any negative impact on Marcus.
-The therapist helps them address these issues and gives each of them a chance to voice their thoughts and concerns, and they decide to continue periodically in therapy to discuss any areas of concern, in order to prevent possible conflicts before they arise.
+The therapist helps them address these issues and gives each of them a chance to voice their thoughts and concerns, and they decide to continue periodically in therapy in order to prevent possible conflicts.

 - Alt.polyamory. (n.d.).
 Retrieved from http://www.polyamory.org